Sage-Bionetworks-Challenges/multi-seq-challenge-example-models/task1/README.md

        docker.synapse.org/syn123/example-model-task1:v1
    ```

-4. Check if predictions files are saved to `output/`.
+4. The predictions file should be compressed and saved to `output/`.

    ```
-   $ ls output/*_imputed.csv | wc -l
+   $ ls output/
-   108
-   # if it's less than 108, it means some data are not successfully imputed
+   predictions.tar.gz
    ```

 ## Submit this model to the DREAM Challenge